One of the reasons I love SEO is the community, and I’m a firm believer in helping put back into the community that has given me so much.

 This is why I’m an active writer of guides and articles, as well as being active in the BigSEO Reddit Slack Channel, and on Google Product Forums.

-I’ve also been fortunate to be involved in a number of SEO tools and softwares that help SEOs do their jobs a little bit better.
-The projects I’ve been behind, and been involved with can be found below.
+I’ve also been fortunate to be involved in a number of SEO tools and software that help SEOs do their jobs a little bit better.
+The projects I’ve been behind and been involved with can be found below.

 Project Sloth is the development of a self-sufficient service worker bundle that can implement technical SEO fixes and necessities, such as Hreflang, Canonicals, Meta tags, bypassing legacy tech stacks with little to no DevOps costs.

 The Cloudflare Workers project and research behind this was the feature of my talk at TechSEO Boost 2018, and won the 2018 TechSEO Research Competition.